mrcavalcanti/mosaicoo/docs/sources/enterprise/settings-updates.md

 # Settings updates at runtime

-> **Note:** Available in Grafana Enterprise version 8.0 and later.
+> **Note:** Available in Mosaicoo Enterprise version 8.0 and later.

-By updating settings at runtime, you can update Grafana settings without needing to restart the Grafana server.
+By updating settings at runtime, you can update Mosaicoo settings without needing to restart the Mosaicoo server.

 Updates that happen at runtime are stored in the database and override [settings from the other sources](https://grafana.com/docs/grafana/latest/administration/configuration/)